maptime/philadelphia/_posts/2015-04-06-what-is-maptime.md

 ![another slide from the phenomenal presentation referenced earlier]({{ site.baseurl }}/img/different-communities.png)

-At the local level, chapter organizers take the **idea** that *is* maptime and *embrace*, *protect*, *implement*, and *evolve* it.
-Groups meet 1-2x a month, sometimes to just hang out and make maps and sometimes to learn about specific topics or tools via hands on activities.
-Along the way, learning as much about what makes **healthy** and **successful** mapping communities *thrive* as we do about maps.
-And making sure to share these lessons as well as tutorials, tips, and words of encouragement with HQ and other chapters in an attempt to perpetually evolve our community for the better. <br><br>
+At the local level, (essentially local organizers take idea of maptime, protect it, add to it).
+Groups meet 1-2x a month, sometimes to just hang out and make maps and sometimes to learn about specific topics.

+Throughout it all, learning as much about what it takes to create successful mapping communities as we do about cartography and spatial analysis.
+And sharing tutorials, tips, and words of encouragement in an attempt to perpetually evolve our community for the better.

-<h3>This all sounds awesome, can I join maptime?</h3><br><br>
+#### This all sounds awesome, can I join maptime?

 Maptime is an *open* learning community by default.
 Are you a nice person?
 Are you interested in learning and maps?
 If the answer to both of these questions is yes, then you can join!